APD in Free Space Optics (FSO) Applications

 Typical demonstrated APD performance includes:

-BER data communications at 810 nm at 60 Mb/s with only 39 photons/bit
+- BER data communications at 810 nm at 60 Mbps with only 39 photons/bit.

-Consider the schematic cross-section for a typical APD structure shown in Figure 1.
-The basic structural elements provided by the APD designer include an absorption region A, and a multiplication region M. Present across region A is an electric field E that serves to separate the photo-generated holes and electrons, and sweeps one carrier towards the multiplication region.
-The multiplication region M is designed to exhibit a high electric field so as to provide internal photo-current gain by impact ionization.
-This gain region must be broad enough to provide a useful gain, M, of at least 100 for silicon APDs, or 10-40 for germanium or InGaAs APDs.
-In addition, the multiplying electric field profile must enable effective gain to be achieved at at field strength below the breakdown field of the diode.
+APDs include an absorption region A, and a multiplication region M, as shown in Figure 1.
+An electric field E across region A separated photo-generated holes and electrons, and sweeps one carrier towards region M. The multiplication region uses a high electric field to provide internal photo-current gain by impact ionisation.
+This gain region must be broad enough to provide a gain of at least 100 for silicon APDs and 10-40 for germanium or InGaAs APDs.
+The electric field must be strong enough for gain but below the diode’s breakdown limit.

 Figure 1 shows the reach-through structure which offers the best available combination of high speed, low noise and capacitance and extended red response.